 During the summer after I finished 8th grade, I spent 16 days in Costa Rica as part of the Rustic Pathways Community Service program.
-Working with my fellow students to paint schools, build fish farms, and even create a road to a village of refugees from Nicaragua was an experience that led to my love of traveling for good.
+Working with my fellow students to paint schools, build fish farms, and even create a road to a village of refugees from Nicaragua was an experience that led to my love of transformational travel, also known as traveling for good.

 I enjoyed this experience so much, I couldn’t wait to participate in another program.
 I quickly found another program – the Maleku Culture and Service Experience.
 My group stayed in the same region of Costa Rica with the Maleku, one of the two remaining indigenous peoples of Costa Rica.
 Here, I truly immersed myself in the language and traditions of the Maleku people.